Exploring Menorca’s Best Beaches

 CALA D’ALGARIENS & PLATJA DES BOT

 Situated in the north of Menorca, Cala d’Algariens & Platja des Bot are two of the best coves for swimming in crystal-clear turquoise water, and appreciating the serenity of the rural setting.
-Unlike some other northern beaches, these two Menorca beaches benefit from beautifully soft, fine white sand.
+Unlike some other northern beaches, these two Menorca beaches benefit from beautifully soft, fine pale sand.
 And there’s plenty of it too!

 There’s more than enough room to spread out here, making it ideal for beach lovers who don’t want to be rubbing shoulders on the sand.